 - The proprietor has written an appropriate behaviour policy.
-It clearly indicates the rewards and sanctions.
+It sets out clearly the proposed school's approach to rewards and sanctions.
 There is a system to record pupils' behaviour, including any serious incidents.
-The record-keeping system will allow the school to monitor pupils' behaviour and attitudes, identifying and patterns or trends.
-This will allow the opportunity for the school to intervene if necessary in order to support pupils. - The proprietor has ensured an effective anti-bullying policy is in place.
+The record-keeping system will allow the school to monitor pupils' behaviour and attitudes, identifying any patterns or trends.
+This will enable the proposed school to support pupils, who may need help to improve their behaviour. - The proprietor has ensured an effective anti-bullying policy is in place.
 It indicates how pupils will learn about different types of bullying and seeks to avoid, as much as possible, bullying occurring at the school.